What affects cost planning for moves in Portsmouth

 Distance still matters, but usually as a secondary factor.
 A short local move can cost more than a longer one if access is awkward at either end.
 That pattern is also reflected in how neighbourhood layout changes moving time.
 This helps you avoid the common mistake of judging cost by mileage alone.

-What affects moving costs in Portsmouth
+What affects cost planning for moves in Portsmouth

 Cost driverWhat changes the timeWhy it affects total cost